AminMahpour/PyMAP/README.rst

 PYMAP PYTHON PACKAGE TO ANALYZE 450K METHYLATION DATA.
 ======================================================
-PyMAP is a python package for efficient and fast analyzing of Illumina 450K methyilation data.
+PyMAP is a python package for efficient and fast analyzing of Illumina 450K methylation data.

 Example pipeline: